wp-plugins/role-scoper/readme.txt

 = Other Changes =
 * Change : Apply Excerpt Teaser Prefix,Suffix whenever excerpt, pre-more, or first X chars replace content, if SCOPER_FORCE_EXCERPT_SUFFIX is defined.
-* Change : When running with WP 3.0, use "Network / Site" terminology in captions
-* Change : On WP < 2.9, Roles and Restrictions menus will appear at the bottom of the navigation sidebar
-* Lang : Use mb_strtolower() for better multibyte support in translated captions
 * Perf : Don't load and initialize Role Scoper on asynchronous dashboard feed calls (WP dev blog, etc.)